Pabhare

-Pabhare, is a village in Guhagar taluka, Ratnagiri district, Maharashtra state, India. it is surrounded by the river banks of Kasari and Kapsi on all three sides.
+Pabhare is a village in Guhagar taluka, Ratnagiri district, Maharashtra state, India.
+The village is surrounded by the river banks of Kasari and Kapsi on all three sides.
 It is 24 km from Guhagar and 35 km from Chiplun.
 The postal head office of the village is located at Rampur.

 Goddess Chandika is the local deity of the village.
 The major occupation of the village is farming and cashew nut crop cultivation.